Lugano–Ponte Tresa Railway: Operation

 The line is 12.3 km long and links Lugano station, also served by the Gotthard line, and Ponte Tresa station.
 Trains run every 15 minutes on weekdays and every 30 minutes on weekends, with a running time of 25 minutes.
 In normal service, trains pass in the stations of Cappella-Agnuzzo, Serocca and Magliaso.
 Other stations served are Sorengo, Sorengo Laghetto, Bioggio Molinazzo, Bioggio, Agno, Magliaso Paese and Caslano.

-Most services are provided by five Be4/12 sets, numbered 21-25 and made up of the 1978-built twin-car sets strengthened with a 2002-built low-floor intermediate car.
-The line also possesses two 1979-built Be4/8 twin-car sets, number 41-42 and purchased second hand from Ferrovie Autolinee Regionali Ticinesi, which are kept in reserve.
-A Tm2/2 diesel locomotive is used for works duties.
+Most services are provided by five Be 4/12 sets, numbered 21-25 and made up of the 1978-built twin-car sets strengthened with a 2002-built low-floor intermediate car.
+The line also possesses two 1979-built Be 4/8 twin-car sets, number 41-42 and purchased second hand from Ferrovie Autolinee Regionali Ticinesi, which are kept in reserve.
+A Tm 2/2 diesel locomotive is used for works duties.
 Cars are painted in an orange and cream colour scheme, with a distinctive stylised smile on the front.